-Some common activities of the fair include live stock trading, horse dealing and holy bathing.
+Some everyday activities of the fair include livestock trading, horse dealing, and holy bathing.
 For the first half of the fair, trading of camel and cattle trading is done.
 The festival also has a religious angle where visitors take a bath in the holy water of Sarovar Lake.
 Taking a dip in the sacred water of the lake is believed to lead an individual to salvation.

-To entertain to the visitors, a number of performances are given by musicians, acrobats, folk dancers, and comedians.
-Camel and horse race is also a major attraction of the fair.
-The fairground remains lined up with stalls which sell a wide variety of items related to arts and crafts.
-Also, there are stall selling food items from the typical Rajasthani cuisine.
-There are stall selling colorful accessories for everyone right from women to cattle, camel and other animals.
-The best time to time to visit Pushkar is between the months of October and March.
+Also, there are stalls selling food items from the typical Rajasthani cuisine.
+In addition, stalls sell colorful accessories for everyone, from women to cattle, camels, and other animals.
+The best time to time to visit Pushkar is between October and March.

 Urs Fair in Ajmer

-Dedicated to Khwaja Moin-ud-din Chishti, the Sufi saint is the popular Urs fair of Rajasthan.
-The fair is organized on the death anniversary of Khwaja Moin-ud-din Chishti during the first six days of Rajab (seventh month of the Islamic calendar).
-The memorial of the great Sufi saint, Chishti ki Dargah is the venue of this fair.
+Dedicated to Khwaja Moin-ud-din Chishti, the Sufi saint is the famous Urs fair of Rajasthan.
+The fair is organized on the death anniversary of Khwaja Moin-ud-din Chishti during the first six days of Rajab (the seventh month of the Islamic calendar).
+The memorial of the great Sufi saint, Chishti ki Dargah, is the venue of this fair.

 The memorial is known to house the mortal remains of the saint.
-The importance that the Sufi saint holds for the people of Rajasthan can be seen from the fact that the city of Ajmer is popularly known as Ajmer Sharif (Holy Ajmer).
-Khwaja Moin-ud-din Chishti is also known as Gharib Nawaz in India as he was the protector of the poor.
-He spent his entire life at the service of mankind.
+The importance that the Sufi saint holds for the people of Rajasthan can be seen in the fact that the city of Ajmer is popularly known as Ajmer Sharif (Holy Ajmer).
+Khwaja Moin-ud-din Chishti is also known as Gharib Nawaz in India, as he was the protector of the poor.
+He spent his entire life in the service of humanity.

-A number of devotees throng from different faiths and communities visit the Urs fair of Ajmer.
+Several devotees throng from different faiths and communities visit the Urs fair of Ajmer.
 All the devotees visit the shrine to pay tribute to the Khwaja on his Urs (death anniversary).
-People from all over the country and the world come here to pray to the Khwaja and seek his blessings by making offerings (nazrana) at the place where his remains are present.
-The offerings made to the Khwaja include jasmine and rose flowers, perfumes, sandalwood paste, etc.
+People from all over the country come here to pray to the Khwaja and seek his blessings by making offerings (nazrana) where his remains are present.
+The offerings to the Khwaja include jasmine and rose flowers, perfumes, sandalwood paste, etc.

 Nagaur Cattle Fair, Jodhpur

-Celebrated every year for a period of eight days every year, Nagaur Fair is known for animal trading and displaying thousands of animals that are beautifully decorated with colorful accessories in order to attract all the traders who gather during the fair from different corners of the world.
-The fair is also known as Cattle Fair as during the fair there is trading of around 70,000 bullocks, cows, camels, and horses.
+Celebrated for eight days every year, Nagaur Fair is known for animal trading and displaying thousands of beautifully decorated animals with colorful accessories to attract all the traders who gather during the fair from different corners of the world.
+The fair is also known as Cattle Fair, as there is the trading of around 70,000 bullocks, cows, camels, and horses during the fair.